U.K. vaccine rollout going smoothly, hitting target, government says

-The first doses were offered to all those over 70, alongside nursing home residents, caregivers, front-line medical workers and those with serious illnesses that might make them more vulnerable to covid-19.
+The first doses were offered to all those older than 70, alongside nursing home residents, caregivers, front-line medical workers and those with serious illnesses that might make them more vulnerable to covid-19.

-Despite early fears of vaccine hesitancy, a spokesman for 10 Downing Street called the takeup of the vaccines “very high.”
-Like the United States, Britain has a small but vocal community of hardcore anti-vaccine voices.
-Many of the hesitant, however, have told pollsters they are taking a “wait-and-see” approach versus outright refusal.
+Despite early fears about vaccine hesitancy, a spokesman for 10 Downing Street called the takeup of the vaccines “very high.”
+Like the United States, Britain has a small but vocal anti-vaccine community.
+Many of the hesitant, however, have told pollsters that they are taking a “wait-and-see” approach vs. outright refusal.

 Overall, the uptake is surpassing what many infectious-disease experts thought likely.
 Simon Stevens, the chief executive of NHS England, said that vaccine takeup rates across the U.K. have been far higher than the 75 percent anticipated.

-Health Secretary Matt Hancock said Monday that, overall, uptake was almost 90 percent among those aged 70 and older, with variation in different age groups.
+Health Secretary Matt Hancock said Monday that, overall, uptake was almost 90 percent among those age 70 and older, with variation in different age groups.

-Hancock told the BBC said that, among those aged 75 to 79, “over 97 percent have taken up the offer.”
+He told the BBC said that, among those ages 75 to 79, “over 97 percent have taken up the offer.”

-Participation for the residents of hard-hit nursing homes, who were “clinically eligible” for the vaccine, was over 90 percent, Hancock said.
+Participation for residents of hard-hit nursing homes, who were “clinically eligible” for the vaccine, was more than 90 percent, Hancock said.

 Within the National Health Service, takeup was 80 percent for health care workers at doctor’s offices and hospitals, the health secretary said.
 That is considerably higher than the takeup for seasonal flu vaccines for medical workers.
-Last year, 74 percent of NHS front-line medical staff took the flu jab, but in many past years it was around 60 percent.
+Last year, 74 percent of NHS front-line medical staff members received a flu shot, but in many past years it was about 60 percent.

-One group that appears to be lagging are those low-wage workers who care for residents of nursing homes.
-The health secretary reported that around two-thirds of the staff who work in social care had received their first dose.
+One group that appears to be lagging is low-wage workers who care for residents of nursing homes.
+The health secretary reported that about two-thirds of the staff members who work in social care had received their first dose.

-Johnson’s government insists that it wants all to voluntarily take their doses and that vaccines will never be mandatory, even for health care workers.
+Johnson’s government insists that it wants all to take their doses voluntarily and that vaccines will never be mandatory, even for health care workers.

 But some nursing homes have begun to insist on a shot.
-Barchester Healthcare, a private provider that runs more than 200 care homes across the country, said that it changed its hiring policy.
+Barchester Healthcare, a private provider that runs more than 200 care homes nationwide, said that it changed its hiring policy.
 A spokesman said that “new staff have to have been vaccinated, but this does not currently apply to existing staff.”

-The quick rollout, combined with the high uptake, is clearly a win for the Johnson government, which has been plagued with problems confronting the pandemic, and on many days has suffered the highest death toll from the virus in the world.
+The quick rollout, combined with the high uptake, is clearly a win for the Johnson government.
+Britain has been plagued with problems confronting the pandemic, and on many days has suffered the highest death toll from the virus in the world.
 The country is now its third national lockdown, with all schools and universities closed and strict stay-at-home orders enforced by fines.

 But Britain is way ahead on vaccine deployment, leading Europe, and behind only much smaller countries, such as Israel and the United Arab Emirates.
-Johnson wants to get all those 50 years and older — alongside all other risk groups — vaccinated by April.
-Then they will tackle the rest of the population.
-Already, those in their 60s are being texted, telephoned or written to by their general practitioners, urging them to make appointments.
+Johnson wants all those age 50 and older — alongside all other risk groups — to be vaccinated by April.
+Then the government will tackle the rest of the population.
+Already, general practitioners are texting, calling and writing to those in their 60s to urge them to make appointments.

-British regulators have approved three vaccines for emergency use, one from Pfizer/BioNTech and one from AstraZeneca/Oxford.
-A third, made by Moderna, has been approved but won’t begin to be delivered until the Spring.
+British regulators have approved three vaccines for emergency use, one from Pfizer-BioNTech and one from AstraZeneca-Oxford.
+A third, made by Moderna, has been approved but won’t begin to be delivered until the spring.

-While uptake has been higher than expected, there are concerns about disparities between White Britons and Black, Asian and Minority Ethnic (BAME) communities.
+Although uptake has been higher than expected, there are concerns about disparities between White Britons and Black, Asian and minority ethnic (BAME) communities.

-One study, not yet peer-reviewed, found significant ethnic disparities in vaccine uptake among health care staff at NHS University Hospitals of Leicester, where over 19,000 staffers have been offered a vaccine.
-Leicester is one of the most ethnically diverse cities in the U.K. The study found that 71 percent of White staff had come forward to get the shot, 59 percent of South Asian staff, and 37 percent of Black staff.
+One study, not yet peer-reviewed, found significant ethnic disparities in vaccine uptake among health care staff at NHS University Hospitals of Leicester, where more than 19,000 staff members have been offered a vaccine.
+Leicester is one of the most ethnically diverse cities in the U.K. The study found that 71 percent of White staff had come forward to get the shot, 59 percent of South Asian staff and 37 percent of Black staff.

 Kamlesh Khunti, a professor at the University of Leicester and one of the authors of the study, tweeted, “Urgently need to identify barriers & overcome these.”